irdest/irdest/docs/developer/src/social/contributions.md

 ## Submitting an e-mail patch

-If you can't contribute via gitlab (for whatever reason), you're very welcome to submit your patch via e-mail.
+If you can't contribute via GitLab , you're very welcome to submit your patch via our community mailing list.

 The easiest way of doing this is to configure `git send-email`.
 Patches should be submitted to the community mailing list at [~qaul/community@lists.sr.ht](mailto:~qaul/community@lists.sr.ht)

-**Manually**
+**Without git send-email**

 - Send an e-mail with the title `[PATCH]: <your title here>`.
 - Format your patch with `git diff -p`